dgreen/dgreen.github.io/_posts/2024-01-17-migrate-from-evernote-to-obsidian.md

   - productivity
 tags:
   - "#evernote"
-  - ""
+  - "#obsidian"
 excerpt: "An approach to migrating from Evernote to Obsidian"
 ---

-This article discusses migrating content from Evernote to Obsidian.
-While I have decided to stay with Evernote presently, I have worked through the migration and tried out Obsidian several times.
+This article discusses migrating content from Evernote to Obsidian.   ~~~While I have decided to stay with Evernote presently, I have worked through the migration and tried out Obsidian several times.
 It is my current "plan b" should something come that makes Evernote cease to make sense for me.
-I decided I should collect my notes so I could save (and share) what I have learned about migrating from Evernote to Obsidian.
-My last cycle was with Evernote 10.71.2 to Obsidian 1.5.3.
+I decided I should collect my notes so I could save (and share) what I have learned about migrating from Evernote to Obsidian.~~ I have made the change now based chiefly on the ability to preserve data independent of the cloud but also due to significant regression errors in Evernote (which do usually get fixed) but that unexpectedly impact one's workflow.
+My latest cycle was with Evernote 10.92.3 to Obsidian 1.6.3.

 ## Why Obsidian
 Some of the features that might encourage one to migrate to Obsidian: